Natthawut promises not to organise red-shirt rally to pressure EC – The Nation, July 14, 2011

 She called on the red shirts to “keep your batteries full and get ready for action in any situation”…

-["Dissatisfied" means taking destructive action.
-In the context of the Thai world, a person who acts out their dissatisfaction in violent ways can still consider themselves to be nonviolent as they are "forced" into action by injustice.]
+[“Dissatisfied” means experiencing loss of face or being pushed to far in some way.
+It mean that destructive action may be justified.
+In the context of the Thai world, a person who acts out their dissatisfaction in violent ways can still consider themselves to be nonviolent as they are “forced” into action by injustice.]

 Earlier: Natthawut warns EC of ‘big trouble’ if it fails to endorse MPs-elect – The Nation, July 14, 2011